Peru’s ousted President Castillo challenges detention

 LIMA, Peru (AP) — Amid violent nationwide protests over Peru’s political crisis, ousted President Pedro Castillo told Peruvians Tuesday that he is being “unjustly and arbitrarily detained” and thanked his supporters for their “effort and fight” since he was taken into custody last week.

-Castillo spoke during a hearing to determine whether he will remain jailed for three years while authorities build a rebellion case against him.
+Castillo spoke during a hearing on his appeal of his preliminary detention while authorities build a rebellion case against him.
 Castillo was detained Wednesday after he was ousted by lawmakers when he sought to dissolve Congress ahead of an impeachment vote.
+Prosecutors are hoping to keep him behind bars for up to three years.

 “I will never renounce or abandon this popular cause that has brought me here,” Castillo said.
 Then, in apparent reference to the violent protests over his ouster, he urged the national police and armed forces to “lay down their arms and stop killing this people thirsty for justice.”